src-d/gitbase/docs/using-gitbase/security.md

 ]
 ```

-You can either specify a plain text password or hashed.
+You can use a hashed or plain text password.
 Hashed version uses the same format as MySQL 5.x passwords.
 You can generate the native password with this command, remember to prefix the hash with `*`:

 ```
 echo -n password | openssl sha1 -binary | openssl sha1 | tr '[:lower:]' '[:upper:]'
 ```

-There are two permissions you can set to users, `read` and `write`. `read` only allows executing queries. `write` is needed to create and delete indexes or lock tables.
+There are two permissions you can set for users, `read` and `write`. `read` only allows executing read-only queries that do not modify the internal state or the data itself. `write` is needed to create and delete indexes or lock tables.
 If no permissions are set for a user the default permission is `read`.

-Then you can specify which user file to use with parameter `--user-file`:
+Then you can specify which user file to use with the `--user-file` parameter:

 ```
 gitbase server --user-file /path/to/user-file.json -d /my/repositories/path